davea42/tsearch-code/README.md

 description.

-In reading the source code note comments in tsearch_inner(), a local (static) function in each variant..
+In reading the source code note comments in tsearch_inner(), a local (static) function in each variant note certain comments.
 Comments such as

     /* A2. */